microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/insightssettings-update.md

 ### Request

-The following example shows how an admin updates the **disabledForGroup** privacy setting in order to prohibit displaying item insights of users in a particular Microsoft Entra group.
+The following example shows how an admin updates the **disabledForGroup** privacy setting to prevent the display of item insights of users in a particular Microsoft Entra group.

 <!-- {
   "blockType": "request",